yitzuliu/DissertationDemo/docs/FAQ.md

 ### Q: What is the AI Manual Assistant?
 **A:** The AI Manual Assistant is a real-time vision-guided system that uses advanced AI to provide step-by-step assistance for hands-on tasks.
 It sees what you see through your camera and provides contextual guidance for cooking, repairs, assembly, and more.

+**🧪 Current Development:** The system is testing two approaches - enhanced image analysis and continuous video understanding - to determine the optimal solution for real-time guidance.

 ### Q: What makes this different from other AI assistants?
 **A:** Unlike text-based AI assistants, our system actually sees your workspace through your camera.
 It understands the context of what you're doing and provides visual confirmation of your progress, preventing mistakes in real-time.
+We're currently testing both image-based and video-based approaches to find the most reliable solution.

 ### Q: Does it work offline?
 **A:** Yes!
 The system is designed for local processing with edge-optimized models.
 Once set up, it works without internet connectivity for basic functionality.